Clinical Microbiology Short Essay Question And Answers

 • Routinely employed for diagnostic virology.

-• Cell cultures are classified into three types based on their origin, and chromosomal characteristics.
+• Cell cultures are classified into three types based on their origin and chromosomal characteristics.

 General Properties Of Viruses Classification of cell cultures

-General Properties Of Viruses Short Essays
+General Properties Of Viruses: Short Essays

 Question 1.
-Mention the characters of viruses.
+Mention the characteristics of viruses.

 Answer:

-General Characters of Viruses:
+General Characteristics of Viruses:

 • Viruses are the smallest obligate intracellular infective agents.